obophenotype/cell-ontology-training/README.md

 # Cell Ontology Training

-Training session for the [Cell Ontology](https://github.com/obophenotype/cell-ontology).
+A free virtual training session for the [Cell Ontology](https://github.com/obophenotype/cell-ontology).
+This training session is open to all, please register in advance.
+All skills levels are welcome, prior experience with ontologies is not necessaary.

 **Dates:**
 Thursday, Sept 24, 2020 and Oct 01, 2020